AdoptNeed.com

 • Should International Adopters Do Their Own U.S. Finalization?

-International adoption agencies seem especially anxious to tell their clients they can do the domestic finalization process without an attorney.
-After guiding parents through all of the tedious and difficult domestic immigration and foreign legal procedures, they want to be able to offer them something that is easy and inexpensive.
+If you do need to finalize your international adoption, the international adoption agencies have seemed especially anxious to tell their clients they could do the domestic finalization process without an attorney.
+After guiding parents through all of the tedious and difficult immigration laws of two countries, and the foreign legal procedures, they want to be able to offer them something that is easy and inexpensive.
 "It's as easy as signing a piece of paper," one reportedly said.
-Well again, you can do it yourself, but if it were that easy ... if just filling in some forms would work for every case ... they would give you those forms along with all the other papers and services they provide.
-Unfortunately, it's not that easy: Every case is different, every country is different, every county in Georgia has different procedures, and technically, advice on how to do it is "practicing law" --- something only a lawyer is licensed to do.
+Well again, you can do it yourself, but if it were that easy . . . if just filling in some forms would work for every case . . . they would give you those forms along with all the other papers and services they provide.
+Unfortunately, it's not that easy: Every case is different, every country is different, and every county in Georgia has different procedures.
+And technically, advice on how to do an adoption is "practicing law" --- something only a lawyer is licensed (and insured) to do.

 • Get Advice Before Traveling